 A liver biopsy is a procedure to remove a small piece of liver tissue, so it can be examined under a microscope for signs of damage or disease.
-Your doctor may recommend a liver biopsy if blood tests or imaging studies suggest you might have a liver problem.
-A liver biopsy is also used to determine the severity of liver disease.
+Your health care provider may recommend a liver biopsy if blood tests or imaging studies suggest you might have a liver problem.
+A liver biopsy also is used to find out the state of someone's liver disease.
 This information helps guide treatment decisions.

 The most common type of liver biopsy is called percutaneous liver biopsy.
-It involves inserting a thin needle through your abdomen into the liver and removing a small piece of tissue.
-Two other types of liver biopsy — one using a vein in the neck (transjugular) and the other using a small abdominal incision (laparoscopic) — also remove liver tissue with a needle.
+It involves inserting a thin needle through the belly into the liver and removing a small piece of tissue.
+Another type of liver biopsy involves using a vein in the neck.
+This type is called a transjugular biopsy.
+Another type of biopsy involves inserting instruments through a small abdominal incision.
+This is known as the laparoscopic method.

 Why it's done

 - Diagnose a liver problem that can't be otherwise identified with a health care provider's exam, blood tests or imaging studies.